zaphosting/docs/en/account_community_ads.md

 ## 📃 Community Advertising

-Community advertising is a way to earn money by advertising for ZAP hosting.
+Community advertising is a way to earn money by advertising ZAP hosting.
 By using this feature it's also possible to get "**free**" servers.
 Good advertising which is submitted and also accepted would be compensated with "**0.24€**" for each link.

 ## ❓ What has to be considered when advertising?